Federal Permits Home

 form and additional information is available online at

 For more information on non-hydropower 401 Water Quality

-Certifications visit The Office of Regulatory Assistance's (ORA)
+Certifications visit the Washington State Governor's Office of Regulatory

 Environmental Permit Handbook.

 licenses or permits, and federal assistance programs (funding)

 require a written Coastal Zone Management (CZM) Consistency

 Ecology.
 Activities & developments performed by or for federal

 agencies require a CZM determination be submitted stating that